Discovering the Endangered Philippine Eagle-Owl

 Little is known about the Philippine Eagle-Owl’s full breeding behavior, but what researchers have observed paints a picture of a cautious and nurturing parent.
 Here are the key points:

 Mating Season: Breeding typically occurs during the dry season, between December and June, when food is more abundant, and weather conditions are stable.
+In captivity, pairs showed attraction through courtship displays before breeding, which is crucial for successful reproduction.

 Nesting Sites: These owls' nest in tree hollows or rocky crevices, often close to water sources and well within forested areas.
 They prefer quiet, undisturbed locations for raising their young.